Duli Yang Maha Mulia

 Duli Yang Maha Mulia (/ms/) is the title of the state anthem of Selangor, Malaysia.
 It was adopted in 1967.
 The writer of the lyrics is unknown.
 The music was written by Saiful Bahri, who also wrote and composed the Malaccan state anthem, Melaka Maju Jaya.

 The phrase is a royal title, equivalent to "His Royal Highness".
 It is used to refer to state rulers in Malaysia.
 This royal title is used especially on the heads of states of Negeri Sembilan, Selangor, Perlis, Terengganu, Kedah, Kelantan, Pahang, Johor, and Perak.

 History

 The first state anthem of Selangor was composed in 1908.
-It was a re-interpretation of the folk song Chantek Manis by Daniel Ortego.
+It was a re-interpretation of the folk song Chantek Manis by Daniel Ortega.
 The lyrics to that are as follows: